Cocaine Trafficking Defense Lawyers

 Arrested for Cocaine Trafficking?

 Every gram of purity matters.
 Every poorly motivated court order is your opportunity.
-We are criminal lawyers specialized in cocaine trafficking with experience in macro-cases before the National Court.
+We are criminal lawyers specialized in cocaine trafficking with experience in macro-cases before the National Court and Provincial Courts.

 General Trafficking (Art.
 368)